 Your contract with your employee will extend far beyond the basic written statement, and established terms and conditions will evolve out of what’s known as ‘custom and practice’.
 Those terms and conditions might not evolve exactly how you want them to and will be very much open to dispute and confusion.

 Define the relationship you want from the start

 The contract (written or otherwise) will govern the relationship between you and your employees.
 If you draft it right to start with, you get to set the tone of that relationship exactly how you want it to be.
 You get to decide how you want things to work and you get to think ahead in terms of how a contract could work for you in the future, rather than just ticking a box.

-In the Google world we now live in it’s perfectly possible to get free templates for contracts from the internet.
+It is of course perfectly possible to get free templates for contracts from the internet, or very cheap ones.
 But you have no idea of the quality of them, how up to date they are or how relevant the terms are to your business meaning it’s very much a false economy.